Get

 Height: 19 to 20 inches

-A smaller and more agile retriever, the English Springer Spaniel is great at fetching thanks to their long history of retrieving waterfowl.
-They might appear delicate compared to some bigger breeds, but this dog is a born athlete who does great at agility, hunting, flyball, and other dog sports.
+A small and agile retriever, the English Springer Spaniel is great at fetching thanks to their long history of retrieving waterfowl.
+They might appear delicate compared to some bigger breeds, but this dog is a born athlete that does great at agility, hunting, flyball, and other dog sports.
 They can be surprisingly competitive when you really get into a game, despite their sensitive nature.

 7. Jack Russell